progressivepull/Databricks-Deep-Dives/Alex_The_Analysis/overview/overview.md

 - Databricks Experiments are used to track, organize, and **compare machine learning** runs.

-- They are part of MLflow, which is built into Databricks.
+- They are part of ML flow, which is built into Databricks.

 - Think of Experiments as a structured lab notebook for ML projects.

 <img src="./media/image18.png"
-style="width:4.5825in;height:3.63391in" />
+style="width:6.52067in;height:5.17087in" />

 ------------------------------------------------------------------------